 "I hope this unjust war stops, and I can return to my occupied town of Julis before I die.
 This was my dream when I was a child, and it is still my dream as an elderly man.
 If I cannot live to see it fulfilled, my grandchildren will achieve it soon."

 I was 15 years old during the occupation of Palestine in 1948.
-I was aware of all the developments of the Israeli war and its occupation of the entire Palestinian land.
-At that time, the targets of the occupation were specific, and we did not have the weapons to confront and expel them from our land.
-But this war, ongoing for eight months, is the toughest, harshest, and largest.
-For the past eight months, we have been subjected to bombardment with thousands of tons of explosives.
+I was aware of all the developments of the Israeli war and Israel’s occupation of the entire Palestinian land.
+At that time, the targets of the occupation were specific, and we did not have the weapons to confront and expel the occupation from our land.
+But this war, ongoing for nearly eight months, is the toughest, harshest, and largest.
+For nearly the past eight months, we have been subjected to bombardment with thousands of tons of explosives.
 This war is larger than the 1948 Nakba.
 I am 91 years old.
 My name is Mohammed Abdul Jabbar Abu Seif.

 The objectives of the occupation during the 1948 war were few, limited, and concentrated in specific areas.
-But in this war, the occupation's objective is to destroy the Gaza Strip.
-The 1948 war covered the entire area of Palestine, while this war covers a small area not exceeding 360 square kilometers.
-It is the toughest for us since the occupation of Palestine.
+But in this war, the occupation’s objective is to destroy the Gaza Strip.
+The 1948 war covered the entire area of Palestine, while this war covers a small area not exceeding 360 square kilometres [138 square miles].
+This was has been the toughest period for us since the occupation of Palestine.

 I am one of the few Nakba survivors still alive.
-The majority of my generation who lived through the catastrophe of Palestine in 1948 have either died or been killed by the occupation.
-We were expelled from the village of Julis 76 years ago, and I endured a difficult displacement journey with my family.
-We migrated to several Palestinian cities, fleeing from shelling until we reached the Bureij camp in the middle of the Gaza Strip, where my father settled for several years.
+The majority of my generation who lived through the catastrophe in 1948 have either died or been killed by the occupation.
+My family and I were expelled from the village of Julis 76 years ago, after which we endured a difficult displacement journey.
+We migrated to several Palestinian cities, fleeing from shelling until we reached the Bureij camp in the middle of the Gaza Strip, where we settled for several years.
 We then lived in the Nuseirat camp for more than 60 years.

 I got married in 1955 according to Palestinian customs and traditions.
 My wife gave birth to six children, four daughters, and two sons, and my children collectively gave birth to 46 grandchildren.
 Most of my grandchildren received higher education and work as engineers, doctors, teachers, and in many other jobs that serve our people in the Gaza Strip, confirming our determination to continue living on this land and our refusal to leave it except by returning to our village of Julis, which was occupied in 1948.

 I did not leave my house during the first three months of the Israeli war on the Gaza Strip.
-The surroundings of my house, located in the Abu Helou area in the middle of the Nuseirat refugee camp, were subjected to intense Israeli shelling.
-Dozens of my neighbors and loved ones were martyred, and hundreds were injured by the occupation.
+The area surrounding my house, located in the Abu Helou area in the middle of the Nuseirat refugee camp, were subjected to intense Israeli shelling.
+Dozens of my neighbours and loved ones were martyred, and hundreds were injured by the occupation.
 However, I refused to leave my home because I did not want to experience displacement again.

 The occupation destroyed the nearby Ahmed Yassin Mosque, where I used to perform all my prayers.
 They also demolished dozens of houses adjacent to mine and shelled the land next to my house numerous times.
 My house was significantly damaged, with fragments of the occupation's rockets penetrating it.
 My children asked me to leave the house, but I refused and insisted on staying in my home.
 I want to die in my house, and I do not want to die while being displaced for the second time.
 This option is unacceptable to me.

 After the occupation invaded the central camps of the Gaza Strip in mid-January of 2024, most residents of the Nuseirat camp fled to Deir al-Balah and Rafah in the southern Gaza Strip.
 I moved with my children to Rafah and lived in tents for a full month.
-It felt like a second migration, reminiscent of our displacement in 1948.
+It felt like a second migration, reminiscent of my displacement in 1948.
 I could not sleep during this period.
-After the occupation withdrew, I returned to my house.
+After the occupation withdrew, I have now also lived through this war in 2023/2024, which is unprecedented.

 The war waged by the occupation on Gaza since October 2023 is the toughest.
 I have never seen such a war in my life.
 I lived through the 1948 war, the 1956 war, the occupation of the Gaza Strip, the Naksa of 1967, the 1973 war, the first Intifada in 1987, the second Intifada in 2000, the 2006 war, the 2008/2009 war, the 2012 war, the 2014 war, the 2021 war, and many major Israeli attacks during its occupation of Palestine.
 I also lived through this war in 2023/2024, but this war is unprecedented.